DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Generated Data in

 With the computed probability vector $\bm{p}^{(t)}$ at time $t$, we can obtain the activity matrix $\bm{A}_{act}^{(t)} \in \mathbb{R}^{n \times n}$ at time $t$ as follows.

-where $\bm{p}^{\top(t)}$ denotes the transpose of the column vector $\bm{p}^{(t)}$
+where $\bm{p}^{\top(t)}$ denotes the transpose of the column vector $\bm{p}^{(t)}$.

 \textbf{Determine Co-expressed Protein Pairs}.
-Co-expression correlation coefficient, as a strong indicator of protein functional associations, is used to measure whether co-expressed genes having the same expression variance patterns across different conditions~\cite{zhang2016method}.
-As a consequence, the co-expression matrix $\bm{A}_{coe}^{(t)} \in \mathbb{R}^{n \times n}$ of a protein network at time $t$ is expressed as follows.
+The co-expression correlation coefficient is a strong indicator of protein functional associations~\cite{zhang2016method} that is used to indicate whether co-expressed genes have the same expression variance patterns across different conditions~\cite{wang2013construction}.
+To investigate whether two protein nodes are co-expressed at time $t$, the co-expression matrix $\bm{A}_{coe}^{(t)} \in \mathbb{R}^{n \times n}$ of a protein network is expressed as follows with the coefficient.